Our daily routines and educational practice are rooted in the twin values of Dignity and Respect.

 The Confident Futures Skill Show supports students with SEND and other barriers to explore career pathways and next steps.

-Employers and specialist next steps providers will be present to discuss various pathways.
+Employers and specialist next steps providers were present to discuss various pathways and there were also talks for students about Supported Internships.

 We aim to prepare our students to go on to further or higher education or skilled employment and enable them to make a significant contribution to society.